Hyundai Santa Fe: Third generation (DM/NC; 2012)

 Hyundai launched a redesign of the Santa Fe on 14 February 2012.
 Unveiled at the 2012 New York International Auto Show on 4 April, the third generation Santa Fe features two wheelbase variants: shorter 5-seat Sport variant (7-seat is optional in several markets) and the long-wheelbase version (called Santa Fe XL in Canada) with three rows of seats and available seating for six or seven passengers.
-Both models feature the new "Storm Edge" design prototype, eventually to launch on all other models, and feature refreshed Santa Fe unibody crossover platform, akin to most of today's SUVs.
+Both models feature the new "Storm Edge" design prototype, eventually launch on all other models, and feature refreshed Santa Fe unibody crossover platform.

 Short-wheelbase version (DM)

-The short-wheelbase version is marketed as the Santa Fe Sport in North America, and simply Santa Fe in other regions.
-While the Santa Fe Sport is solely available in two-row in the North America, a third-row seat option is available as standard or optional in most regions outside North America.
+The short-wheelbase version is marketed as the Santa Fe Sport in the United States and Canada, and simply Santa Fe in other regions.
+While the Santa Fe Sport is solely available in two-row in North America, a third-row seat option is available as standard or optional in most regions outside North America.

-The 2013 Santa Fe Sport models arrives with an all four-cylinder engine lineup.
+The 2013 Santa Fe Sport models arrived with an all four-cylinder engine lineup.
 The standard engine is a 2.4 L developing 190 hp, with a 264 hp 2.0 L turbo four on offer.
 Front-wheel drive is standard, with all-wheel drive being optional.
 The Santa Fe Sport has Hyundai's Torque Vectoring Cornering Control feature for upgraded drive performance.
 Both engines shift through a six-speed automatic transmission (already found in the Azera sedan), returning up to 33 mpgus for the naturally aspirated model and 31 mpgus for the Santa Fe Sport 2.0T model.

 The Korean-spec Santa Fe was launched in Asia since 19 April 2012, in short wheel base form with 7-seater capacity.
 Available engine types are a 2.0L E-VGT R-Line and 2.2L E-VGT R-Line diesel engines.

+Facelift

 North America

 The Santa Fe Sport went on sale in June 2012 as a 2013 model.
-It is available in one basic trim level, but with two engines, and multiple packages that add many features.
-Engine choices are either a 2.4-liter petrol GDi engine, or a 2.0-liter turbocharged engine, offered as the 2.4 and 2.0T trim levels respectively.
+It was available with two engines, and multiple packages that add many features.
+Engine choices are either a 2.4-litre petrol GDi engine, or a 2.0-litre turbocharged engine, offered as the 2.4 and 2.0T trim levels respectively.
+In Canada, only the 2.0T engine was available.

-For the 2017 model, both the LWB Santa Fe and Santa Fe Sport has received a facelift with restyled headlights and taillights.
+For the 2017 model, both the LWB Santa Fe and Santa Fe Sport has received a facelift with restyled headlights and tail lights.
 In the domestic Korean market, this facelifted model was named "Santa Fe The Prime".

 Powertrain

 Long-wheelbase version (NC)

 The long-wheelbase variant was released in South Korea as the Maxcruz on March 7, 2013.
-The longer Santa Fe receives a unique grille design, optional 19 inch alloy wheels, flush dual exhaust tips, and a body shape that accentuates the crossover's added passenger and cargo room hind-wise from the B-pillar.
+The longer Santa Fe receives a unique grille design, optional 19-inch alloy wheels, flush dual exhaust tips, and a body shape that accentuates the crossover's added passenger and cargo room hind-wise from the B-pillar.

 In some markets, the long-wheelbase Santa Fe is also marketed as the Grand Santa Fe.